Platform-OS/pos-module-user/README.md

 ### OAuth2

-This feature allows users to authenticate using external identity providers: Google, Facebook and/or GitHub.
+This feature allows users to authenticate using external identity providers such as Google, Facebook or GitHub.

 #### Configuration
 `{name}` can be set to any string identifying an OAuth2 integration.